Code-A-3/silent-auction/README.md

 - ADD Item / DELETE Item functionality is added
 - User model created
 - Registeration is implemented with password encryption
+- JWT is implemented to save session
+- cookie operations implemented to save authentication
+- all pages are showing different UI based on authhentication status and admin status